team-mayes/atesa/docs/theory_of_operation.rst

 Equilibrium Path Sampling
 -------------------------

-The free energy profile along the reaction coordinate can be determined by several methods, but the most robust and general of them is equilibrium path sampling, wherein the reaction coordinate is divided into bins and the unbiased distribution of simulations within those bins is converted directly into free energy.
+The free energy profile along the reaction coordinate can be determined by several methods, but the most general of them is equilibrium path sampling, wherein the reaction coordinate is divided into bins and the unbiased distribution of reaction coordinate values sampled within those bins is converted directly into free energy.
 ATESA automates collection of equilibrium path sampling data from an arbitrary array of initial coordinates, filling in gaps automatically using the tails of simulations from adjacent windows.